ibm-cloud-docs/Registry/registry_overview.md

 ### Global registry
 {: #registry_regions_global}

 A global registry is available, it has no region included in its name (`icr.io`).
-Public images that are provided by {{site.data.keyword.IBM_notm}} are hosted in this registry.
+Only public images that are provided by {{site.data.keyword.IBM_notm}} are hosted in this registry.
 {:shortdesc}

 The domain names are available in the console and the CLI.